On Minimization and Learning of Deterministic $\omega$-Automata in the Presence of Don't Care Words: Preliminaries

-A weak deterministic Büchi automaton (WDBA) is a DBA with the additional property that each MSCC is either contained in $F$ or disjoint from $F$.
+A weak deterministic B\"uchi automaton (WDBA) is a DBA with the additional property that each MSCC is either contained in $F$ or disjoint from $F$.
 It follows that any WDBA can be interpreted as a DCA recognizing the same $\omega$-language.
 Furthermore, the intersection $\mathbb{DB} \cap \mathbb{DC}$ defines precisely the class of WDBA-recognizable $\omega$-languages \cite{STAIGERL1974,MALER199793,WAGNER1979123}.

 A deterministic parity automaton (DPA) $\mathcal{A}=(\Sigma,Q,\delta,q_0,c)$ has an acceptance condition in the form of a priority function $c:Q\rightarrow \nat$.
 An $\omega$-word is accepted by the DPA if and only if it produces a run such that the highest priority of any state that is visited infinitely often is even.
 More formally, we say that $\mathcal{A}$ recognizes the $\omega$-language $L(\mathcal{A})=\{\alpha \in \Sigma^\omega\mid \max\{c(q)\mid q \in \infs(\alpha)\}\text{ is even.}\}$.
 For a set $P\subseteq Q$ of states we let $c(P) = \{c(p) \mid p \in P\}$.
 For a deterministic Muller automaton (DMA) $\mathcal{A}=(\Sigma,Q,\delta,q_0,\mathcal{F})$ the acceptance condition is given as the set of accepting infinity sets $\mathcal{F} \subseteq 2^Q$ with $L(\mathcal{A})=\{\alpha \in \Sigma^\omega\mid \infs(\alpha) \in \mathcal{F}\}$.
 We refer to the class of DPA-recognizable $\omega$-languages as $\mathbb{DP}$ and the class of DMA-recognizable $\omega$-languages as $\mathbb{DM}$.